b-brankovics/GCPSR/README.md

 a number representing the majority of single locus gene trees used (e.g. 6 out of 10, so `-count=6`).

+> This last part on the majority of loci supporting the separation,
+> assumes that all the loci used for this analysis are relatively
+> informative, which is not always the case.

 The final result contains the phylogenetic species identified in your data set.